Not a

 Considered old-fashioned.
 Grandmothers quietly keep wearing them anyway.

-Ken (施豪居) inherits a strand from his grandfather, wears it on a Brooklyn subway, and gets 14 DMs that week.
+Ken (施豪居) inherits a strand from his grandfather, wears it on a Philadelphia subway, and gets 14 DMs that week.

-29 one-of-one pieces, cut in Suzhou, knotted in Brooklyn.
+Spiritual gemstone bracelets, cut in Shanghai, knotted in Philadelphia.
 Which is where you came in.

 Founder · Strung, and writes the letters